 Operating loss.
-Operating loss decreased by \$1.3 million from \$9.9 million for the year ended December 31, 2016 to \$8.6 million for the year ended December 31, 2017.
+Operating loss decreased by \$1,070 from \$8,960 for the year ended December 31, 2018 to \$7,890 for the year ended December 31, 2019.
 Fluctuations in our operating loss are primarily attributable to variations in operating expenses, as discussed above.

 We continue to invest in our technology infrastructure to expedite the adoption of our technology, but we have experienced long sales lead times for customer adoption of our technology.
-Until that time when we can either (i) increase our revenues with shipments of routine, commercial products and parts through a combination of our manufacturing center or third party contract manufacturers or (ii) obtain significant licensing revenues, we expect to continue to have operating losses for the foreseeable future.
+Until that time when we can either (i) increase our revenues with shipments of routine, commercial products and parts through third party contract manufacturers or (ii) obtain significant licensing revenues, we expect to continue to have operating losses for the foreseeable future.

-Non-operational expenses
+Non-operational income and expenses